CarolYing/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-# This project aims to use time series analysis to predict the next two years' bike sharing demands in Londin.
+# This project aims to utilize historical data of sharing bikes in London and apply time series analysis techniques to predict the weekly demand of sharing bikes in the future.
-# This project is written with R.
+# This project is written in R.